Mile High Stadium: In film

 The stadium was featured in Michael Moore's 2002 documentary Bowling for Columbine as the backdrop for Moore's interview with controversial rock musician Marilyn Manson during the 2001 Ozzfest tour.

 Other events

 In 1977 and 1978, Mile High Stadium hosted the Drum Corps International World Championships (with the 2004 championships held at the successor stadium).
 From 1963 to 2019, the Denver-based Blue Knights Drum & Bugle Corps annually hosted Drums Along the Rockies, making it the single longest-running event held at the stadium and its successor aside from Denver Broncos football.
-Canceled in 2020 due to the COVID-19 Pandemic, the event is expected to return in July 2021.
+Canceled in 2020 due to the COVID-19 pandemic, the event has since returned for the annual gathering, but has since moved to Colorado State University's stadium in Fort Collins.

 Billy Graham held his "Rocky Mountain Crusade" at the stadium in 1987.

 In August 1993, Denver hosted World Youth Day.
 On August 12 and 13, Mile High Stadium hosted two events with Pope John Paul II, the Papal Welcoming Ceremony and the Way of the Cross.

+The weekend of June 16 and 17, 1995, saw Mile High Stadium transform into a revival tent when it played host to the Promise Keepers, a male-only Evangelical Christian ministry co-founded in 1990 by Bill McCartney, former head coach for the University of Colorado, Boulder football organization (CU Buffs for short).
+Membership in the Promise Keepers had skyrocketed year-over-year, such that their previous venue Folsom Field (seating capacity 53,613), located on the University of Colorado, Boulder campus, had outgrown their needs.
+Mile High Stadium was chosen because it could accommodate the 70,000+ men and boys that would fill the stadium that weekend.